HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="FederalInformationProcessingStandards"></a>Federal Information Processing Standards
-Standards for federal computer systems developed by [NIST].
+Standards for federal computer systems developed by NIST.
 These [standards](#standard) are developed when there are no existing industry standards to address federal requirements for system [interoperability](#interoperability), portability of data and software, and computer security.

 \#vvsg
 ## <a name="finding"></a>finding